 - An educational, hands-on experience for teachers and students that supports the state’s mandated curriculum,

 - An engaging experience for visitors with diverse learning styles and backgrounds.

 The Center will make evident that the locks are not solely for boaters.
 The site will be enhanced with public access via outdoor trails that link the site to the Newberry Trail and provides future plans for public docks on the Fox River.
 It is also linked to a revitalization effort to integrate the riverfront into the already vibrant downtown Appleton area.

-The project has been years in the making and developed with input from community leaders and educators and we anticipate breaking ground in early 2019.
+The project has been years in the making and developed with input from community leaders and educators and we anticipate breaking ground in 2019.
 You, your family or business can play a critical role in telling the vibrant story of the lower Fox River Lock system and bringing this historical asset to life.
 For information on sponsorships and underwriting, please contact our office directly.